Firewall Rules for Red Hat OpenStack Platform

 Chapter 1.
 Firewall Rules for Red Hat OpenStack Platform

-This article provides a link to the Red Hat OpenStack network flow matrix.
+This document includes a link to the Red Hat OpenStack network flow matrix.
 The matrix describes network flows created by the director on Red Hat OpenStack Platform.
-These ports are required for services running on the overcloud.
-Use this information to determine firewall rules.
+These ports are used by services running on the overcloud.
+Use this information to help you define firewall rules.

 The network flow matrix is a comma separated values (CSV) file that describes flows to and from OpenStack services.